codechefmarc/localist_drupal/README.md

 ### Initial Taxonomy Setup

 1. Set up your Drupal taxonomy vocabulary.
 For our example, we will use Event Type (`localist_event_type`).
 2. In your event content type, create an entity reference field and point it to the vocabulary in step 1.
-Make sure this field can accept unlimited values as that is what Localist can do for filters.
+Make sure this field can accept unlimited values as that is what Localist supports for filters.
 3. In your own custom module as noted in the [Overriding Migrations](#overriding-migrations) section, create a dependency migration to handle the taxonomy terms you want to import:

 `(custom taxonomy migration)`